-This section should be read in conjunction with the GCU Moderation Policy.
+This section should be read in conjunction with the GCU Assessment and Moderation Policy

-- 11.1 All final level Projects and Dissertations will be marked by two independent examiners, neither of whom is aware of the views of, or the marks being awarded by, the other examiner.
+- 11.1 All final level Projects and Dissertations will be marked by two independent examiners, neither of whom is aware of the views of, or the marks being awarded by, the other examiner3.
 In cases where the two markers are unable to produce an agreed mark, it shall be the responsibility of the Dissertation/Project Coordinator to organise further assessment of the dissertation/project by a third appropriately experienced marker in order that a mark can be determined.
-In such cases, the third marker will determine the final mark to be awarded. - 11.2 Scripts and coursework relating to assessments across all SCQF levels will be moderated; this will include borderline assessments, all fails and representative samples.
+In such cases, the third marker will determine the final mark to be awarded. - 11.2 Scripts and coursework relating to assessments across all SCQF levels will be moderated4; this will include borderline assessments, all fails and representative samples5.
 In cases where the marker and the moderator are unable to produce an agreed mark, it shall be the responsibility of the Module Leader to organise further assessment of the script by a third appropriately experienced marker in order that a mark can be determined.
+In such cases the third marker

+3 This is often referred to as blind double marking

+4 In this context moderation is taken to mean an assessment of the mark by a second marking who is aware of marks and comments made by the first marker.

+5 In this context, a representative sample will be 10% across all bands.

-In such cases the third marker will determine the final mark to be awarded.
+will determine the final mark to be awarded.
 All individuals involved with marking or moderating scripts and determining a mark will initial the assessment script.
-In the case of final stage assessments the External Examiner(s) will be involved and may also scrutinise sufficient other assessment scripts in any subject area for which they are responsible to satisfy
+In the case of final stage assessments the External Examiner(s) will be involved and may also scrutinise sufficient other assessment scripts in any subject area for which they are responsible to satisfy themselves of the general standard of assessment by Module Leaders.

-&lt;sup>3 This is often referred to as blind double marking

-&lt;sup>4 In this context moderation is taken to mean an assessment of the mark by a second marking who is aware of marks and comments made by the first marker.

-&lt;sup>5 In this context, a representative sample will be 10% across all bands.

-themselves of the general standard of assessment by Module Leaders.
 Module Leaders will negotiate with External Examiners to ensure that they are given sufficient time to scrutinise all scripts for the assessments for which they have responsibility.
 The provisions of this paragraph shall apply to all assessment diets.

-- 11.3 Where a student has answered more than the required number of questions in any coursework or examination paper and has not indicated which answers are to be excluded from marking, the Module Leader must ensure that only the first questions answered and marked.
+- 11.3 Where a student has answered more than the required number of questions in any coursework or examination paper and has not indicated which answers are to be excluded from marking, the Module Leader must ensure that only the first questions answered are marked.
 For example, if a paper requires five questions to be answered and the student has attempted seven, where the student has not clearly indicated which answers should be excluded, only the first five questions answered will be marked and used to calculate the overall mark for the paper.
 In cases where the examination paper or coursework has more than one section, the same procedure as described above will apply to each section. - 11.4 Module marks can only be considered as provisional prior to the meeting of the Progression and Award Board. - 11.5 Where the provision of paragraphs 11.1 and 11.2 are not followed in their entirety, the Progression and Award Board must be provided with a full explanation for any exception in process and that explanation must be recorded in the Minutes of the Meeting. - 11.6 Where it is considered that an irregularity in the module assessment has occurred, guidance will be sought from the Department of Quality Assurance and Enhancement.